Unlocking the benefits of SEIS and EIS: a guide for startups

 How to Qualify and Apply

-• SEIS eligibility: UK-based, under 3 years old, <25 employees, <£350k in assets
+SEIS eligibility: UK-based, under 3 years old, fewer than 25 employees, under £350k in gross assets

 • Business plan and financial forecasts